- Scientific name: Nemichthys scolopaceus

 Feeding and Conservation Status

 The slender snipe eel feeds on small crustaceans and tiny shrimps and prawns which are found in mid-water.
 It is thought to swim with its mouth open and the legs and antenna of the crustaceans becoming caught in the small, sharp teeth of the slender snipe eel.
 The larvae of the slender snipe eel are pelagic and the adult eels are believed to die shortly after spawning, although this has not been scientifically confirmed.
-There is a separate species of snipe eel called the Avocet snipe eel (Avocettina infans) which is found in similar areas.
-Neither species of snipe eel have any commercial value and numbers are thought to be stable.
+Slender snipe eel does not have any commercial value and numbers are thought to be stable.
 The International Union of Nature therefore classes the slender snipe eel as a species of Least Concern.